Ataturk - Father of Modern Turkey and a Great Humanitarian

 "The government's most creative and significant duty is education."

 " We shall emphasize putting our women's secondary and higher education on an equal footing with men."

 All ThingsTurkish on Amazon

-Turkish Cooking, Turkish Delight, a Turkish Hookah, Turkish Language Software and an English/Turkish Turkish/English Dictionary
+You can get all sorts of Turkish things on Amazon, including Turkish Cooking, Turkish Delight, a Turkish Hookah, Turkish Language Software and an English/Turkish Turkish/English Dictionary.

 Attaturk - Timeline

 Just a few major dates as an overview

 source of information on this website: Wikepedia and Ataturk.com